rockstor/rockstor-doc/installation/quickstart.rst

 * x86_64 celeron/AMD equivalent, or ARM64 A53 processor (2+ cores i3+ or A72+ recommended).
 * 2 GB RAM (4 GB+ recommended).
 * 16 GB drive dedicated to the Operating System (32 GB+ SSD recommended, 5 TB+ ignored by installer).
 See :ref:`usbwarning`.
-* One or more additional drives dedicated to data use (less than 1 GB ignored, 5 GB+ recommended).
+* One or more additional drives dedicated to data use (less than 5 GiB ignored, 16 GiB+ recommended).
+See :ref:`drivewarning`.
 * Ethernet interface (with internet access for updates).
 * All drives must have unique serial numbers (real drives do); not all VM systems default to, or are capable of this.
 See: :ref:`vmwarewarning`.